Burgum: State launches search for Job Service ND executive director; Klipfel will continue to lead WSI

 “It has been an incredible privilege serving the citizens of North Dakota as executive director of JSND,” Klipfel said.
 “I am appreciative of the opportunity given to me by Governor Burgum to work with such a resilient and talented Job Service team.
 The pandemic put a spotlight on this team, and I am so proud of what they have accomplished over the past three years.
 I am leaving them in good hands with a strong leadership team who will continue building on their mission of meeting workforce needs.”

 Under Klipfel’s leadership, JSND went above and beyond in supporting North Dakota’s workforce during the pandemic.
 Since March 2020, the team has processed more than 280,000 unemployment claims – nearly 14 years’ worth of claims – and paid out more than $1.25 billion to eligible North Dakota workers.
-Over the past five months, the agency has focused on putting North Dakotans affected by the pandemic back to work, and helping employers fill the state’s more than 17,500 job openings by hosting multiple in-house hiring events, sponsoring multi-industry job fairs, and promoting a digital employment campaign, #JobUpND.
+Over the past five months, the agency has focused on putting North Dakotans affected by the pandemic back to work, and helping employers fill the state’s more than 17,500 online job listings – part of an estimated 30,000 or more total job openings – by hosting multiple in-house hiring events, sponsoring multi-industry job fairs, and promoting a digital employment campaign, #JobUpND.

 The Job Service executive director’s position is posted here.
 Applications will be accepted through November 15, 2021.